 3D printing is also being used in construction, either to support traditional construction or in self-constructing designs such as cheap 3D homes that can be built in situ.
 3D printing is an attractive prospect as it is faster and creates less waste.
 A range of materials such as glass, concrete, acrylic, wax, ABS composites, metals and multi-material designs.
 Recycled materials can now sometimes be used within some 3D printing processes.

 It is particularly exciting for architects as once impossible forms are now able to be created.
-If you experiment with different ways achieving the architecturally improbable with a variety of new materials or printing protptypes and test components to solve a design challene then you may well qualify for R&D tax credits.
+If you experiment with different ways achieving the architecturally improbable with a variety of new materials or printing prototypes and test components to solve a design challenge then you may well qualify for R&D tax credits.

 3D printed villa, video source CCTV